smiolie/SimpleLLM/README.md

-# SimpleGPT
+# SimpleLLM

 A simple LLM built using Python, based on the bigram language model.
+Uses a GPT instead of the full transformer architecture for simplicity.

 ## Dependencies
 (assuming windows): `pip3 install torch torchvision --index-url https://download.pytorch.org/whl/cu126`